Gro Harlem Brundtland: Assassination attempt

 Brundtland narrowly escaped assassination by Anders Behring Breivik on 22 July 2011.
 She had been on the island of Utøya hours before the massacre there to give a speech to the AUF camp; Breivik stated that he originally intended Brundtland to be the main target of the attack (along with Eskil Pedersen and Jonas Gahr Støre), but he had been delayed while travelling from Oslo.
 Breivik arrived on Utøya about two hours after Brundtland had left.

 During his trial in 2012, Breivik revealed detailed assassination plans for Brundtland.
 He told the court that he had planned to handcuff her and then record himself reading out a prepared text detailing her "crimes", before decapitating her on camera using a bayonet and uploading the footage to the internet.
 Breivik said that while Brundtland had been his main target, he had still planned to massacre everyone else on the island.

 Personal life

 She married Arne Olav Brundtland on 9 December 1960.
-They had four children; one is now deceased.
+They had four children; one is deceased.
 They own a house in the south of France.